 My first wraps were just cut with ordinary scissors.
-But I’ve heard that cutting with pinking sheers helps to keep the fabric from fraying, so I often cut with pinking sheers instead now.
-Plus I like the way it looks.
+But I’ve heard that cutting with pinking sheers helps to keep the fabric from fraying.
+So I often cut with pinking sheers instead now.
+Plus I just like the way it looks.

 Making Beeswax Wraps